kilugit/Music-Transformer-GUI/README.md

 ## What's new?

-I've optimized the source code to run on internal hardware, reducing VRAM consumption and increasing GPU acceleration.
+I've optimized the source code to run on local hardware, reducing VRAM consumption and increasing GPU acceleration.
 I've added a graphical interface and one-click installation scripts.
 I've also revamped the folder management.
 Simply put, it's now easier to use and install.